27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 This is the best hostel in San Sebastian for surfers.

-If you are wondering, how far you have to carry your surf board to the beach, it is not even 3 minutes.
-Take that!
+Wondering how far you’ll carry your board to the beach?
+Less than 3 minutes.
+Take that.

 Book Surfing Etxea here